 The HTML editor is very versatile and can include several types of media.

 To learn how to prepare and format your HTML data for importing to Labelbox, see Import HTML data.
-You have two options for uploading to Labelbox:
+You have two options for uploading to Labelbox:- Store your HTML files in your cloud storage and send Labelbox a JSON file containing URL links to the HTML files (recommended)

 Note: To label a webpage, you must save it as an HTML file.
 Direct linking to web pages via a URL is not supported.